 We also offer perinatal nutritional consultation for pregnancy nutritional planning, pregnancy nutritional support, and breastfeeding nutritional support.
 With every nutritional recommendation, we have your mental health in mind as the priority.
 Psych nutrition counseling is offered to all patients in New York.

-Janice Service-Miles, RDN, CDN
+Janice Service-Miles, Nutritionist

-Janice is a Registered Dietitian and Nutritionist with specialized training in Mental Health, Addiction Recovery, and nutrition for better cognitive function.
+Janice is a Registered Dietitian and Nutritionist with specialized training in Mental Health and nutrition for better cognitive function.
 She received a Bachelor of Science in Biology from McMaster University and Bachelor of Applied Science from the University of Guelph.
 Janice completed her dietetic internship in the Northwell Health healthcare system, and provided nutrition therapy and education to inpatients at the Creedmoor Psychiatric Center and the Creedmoor Addiction Treatment Center.
 Janice is a member of the International Society for Nutritional Psychiatry Research, and is dedicated to promoting and bringing awareness to all regarding the important relationship between food and mood.
 Janice is an expert at nutritional planning for better outcomes in patients with ADHD, as well as mood and impulse control disorders.
 She enjoys helping improve her patient’s focus and overall health when they integrate food and/or supplements as a part of their holistic recovery plan.

 Specialty: ADHD, impulse control, dementia, bipolar, anxiety, and mood.